FireflySpectra/firefly_release/README.md

 ```
 git clone https://[username]@github.com/[username]/firefly_release
 ```

+### Stellar Population model templates

+There are single stellar population (SSP) model templates available to download.
+These where produced with the [Maraston & Stromback 2011](http://adsabs.harvard.edu/abs/2011MNRAS.418.2785M) (M11) stellar population model, combined with different stellar libraries and assuming three initial mass functions (IMF, Chabrier, Kroupa and Salpeter).

 * Use the following lines to download all the stellar population model templates and the files for taking into account stellar mass loss from [Claudia Maraston's repository](http://icg.port.ac.uk/~manga-firefly/stellar_population_models/data/):
 ```